Key-Value Store¶

 Conditional Write¶

-You can use the following call to set the key-value pair only if key_name does not already exist.
-If it exists, no action is taken.
+Set the key-value pair only if key_name does not exist.
+If the key already exists, no operation is performed.

 container.setnx("key_name", "value")